 Don’t get your spices and herbs from the grocery store all packaged up like that.
 Maybe that’s OK for cooking when you don’t need to use very much, but for a project like this where I wanted to make 20 or 30 sachets, that was not going to work.

-Instead, go to your local health food store and buy the herbs in bulk!
+Instead, buy the herbs in bulk!

 It was super easy and quick to fill up the pre-made sachet bags with the herbs. (fun project for kids to do too!)
 The whole cottage smelled of rosemary and cloves for the rest of the day!